Can stainless steel rust? This is a common question asked by many.

 - General corrosion happens when the stainless steels pH is less than 1.

 The answer: Yes, how quickly is determined by the type of stainless steel the outdoor appliances and cabinets are made of.

-By keeping the stainless steel surfaces free from food and other debris, following these cleaning tips for outdoor kitchen cabinets will help maintain your cabinets integrity and reduce the risk of rusting and corrosion:
+By keeping the surfaces free from food and other debris, following these stainless steel cleaning tips for outdoor kitchen cabinets will help maintain your cabinets integrity and reduce the risk of rust and corrosion: